MetPX/wmo_mesh/README.rst

         https://raw.githubusercontent.com/MetPX/sarracenia/master/sarra/examples/subscribe/dd_2mqtt.conf

-   there will be imagery and Canadian XML's and in a completely different directory tree that is much more difficult to clean.
+   There will be imagery and Canadian XML files and in a completely different directory tree that is much more difficult to clean.

    Note that the *source* field is set, in this feed, to *UCAR-UNIDATA*, which is the local name in ECCC